Blog | Paper Assets, Real Estate

 “I don’t need one,” he said.
 “I just want you to tell me what to invest in.
 I have the money, and I’m ready to go!
 I just need to know what market you think is best.”

-“If you’re 42 and have a good job,” I said, “Why do you have no money?
-If you lose you mother’s equity money, can she continue to afford the house with the added debt?
+“If you’re 42 and have a good job,” Robert began, “Why do you have no money?
+If you lose your mother’s equity money, can she continue to afford the house with the added debt?
 And if you lose your job or the market crashes, can you afford to live at the current lifestyle you have?”

 “That’s none of your business,” he said.
 “You don’t need to dig into my personal life.
 All I want is investment advice, not personal advice.”